Estimated reading time: 8 minutes

 4a.
 If you do have a domain name…

-Then click “Yes, I have one I can use”.
+Then click "Yes, I have one I can use".
 Google will ask you to enter it and verify you own it later.
-Google provides instructions on how to link your domain to Google Workspace which you can follow here.
+Google provides instructions for linking your domain to Google Workspace; you can follow them here.

 4b.
 If you don't have a domain…

 Put your username as the email address you want to use.
-Then, create a password to go with it.
+Then create a password for it.

 To strengthen your password, we advise using a random set of memorable words.
 You might consider a phrase with a specific meaning to you, or about a family member, hobby, or personal belief.